 Benelli TRK 251 vs Royal Enfield Himalayan: Price, specs, features compared

 Fulfilling its commitment to provide more affordable models for the Indian market, Benelli, earlier on Thursday rolled out the new TRK 251 adventure motorcycle in India.
 The new ADV has been priced at ₹2.51 lakh (ex-showroom) and aimed primarily at the customer base of the Royal Enfield Himalayan which is already a very well-established product.
+It is also slightly lower priced at ₹2.10 lakh (ex-showroom).

 Similar BikesFind More Bikes